heystevegray/spin-mouse/README.md

 - `-s, --speed <number>`: The speed in milliseconds of the mouse movement.
 The default value is `0.1`.
 - `-w, --wait <number>`: The wait time in seconds between each spin cycle.
 The default value is `0.5`.
 - `-d, --debug <boolean>`: Pass this option to output debug information.
 The default value is `false`.
-- `--help`: Show help information about how to use the program and its options.
+- `-h, --help`: Show help information about how to use the program and its options.

 ### Terminating the Program

-The program can be terminated in two ways:

-1. **User-Initiated Mouse Movement:** If the mouse is moved manually, the program will detect this action and terminate automatically.

-2. **Keyboard Interrupt:** You can also stop the program by using the keyboard interrupt command.
+1. **Keyboard Interrupt:** You can stop the program by using the keyboard interrupt command.
 On most systems, this is `Command + C`.
+Or in a panic, quit the terminal.
+The wait time is at least 5 seconds between spins so you have 5 seconds to drive the mouse at a minimum.